 COWPUNCHING AT THE DOLLAR STORE

 The cattle headed back from the creek, digging into the earth and moving in a collective moaning eastward cantor, in the direction of a barn and silo sitting on the horizon like the ghosts of Grant Wood.
-Behind the cows a tractor backed up traffic on Middlebush for a quarter of a mile, a farmer impassive at the head of a trail of twisted rage New Jersey faces behind steering wheels above cradled cellphones.
+Behind the cows a tractor backed up traffic on Middlebush for a quarter of a mile, a farmer impassive at the head of a trail of rage-twisted New Jersey faces behind steering wheels above cradled cellphones.
 Not far from here on the street leading into New Brunswick, youth roamed amid vacant gas stations, beat-up barber shops, burned out Jamaican eateries, the local 99 cent store, nail salons and a parking lot anchored by Dunkin Donuts, KFC and Walgreens.
 The center of town features a rustic-looking bike shop, as if the paved paths in some of the region’s most ample deer herd-huddling parks were the central organizing principal of a town mostly deprived of walkable sidewalks and safe shoulders on its busy thoroughfares.

 Tasked with finding the balance in its public spaces for Pop Warner football and cricket in a town with significant white, black and South Asian communities, the governing body – Kramer and Prasad chief among them – gives the appearance of a club of mathematicians struggling with a megillah that defies logic.
 Trees planted with all care cover streets of the grimmest neglect.
 The municipal building, mud brown in sparkling pre-Halloween sunlight, which housed alike the fledgling political careers of Chivikula and Levine, presents as a government learning laboratory for Rutgers grads who spilled into Somerset and carved out of the would-be wilderness a resemblance of suburban-something resonance.